-The Benefits & Pitfalls of an Owner-Controlled Insurance Program (OCIP)
+The Benefits And Pitfalls Of An Owner-Controlled Insurance Program

-If you are a general contractor or subcontractor engaged in high density residential construction in California, it is important to understand the benefits and disadvantages of an owner controlled insurance program (OCIP) for your project.
-The experienced lawyers in the Bowles & Verna Construction Law Practice Group are always available to answer any questions your may have regarding OCIPs and construction insurance in general.
+If you are a general contractor or subcontractor engaged in high-density residential construction in California, it is important to understand the benefits and disadvantages of an owner-controlled insurance program (OCIP) for your project.
+The experienced lawyers in the Bowles & Verna Construction Law Practice Group are always available to answer any questions you may have regarding OCIPs and construction insurance in general.

-- One carrier defends all enrollees in a lawsuit which can, among other things, dramatically reduce litigation costs; and
+- One carrier defends all enrollees in a lawsuit which can, among other things, dramatically reduce litigation costs

 - OCIP enrollees can obtain proof of insurance more quickly since all insurance certificates will come from a single source.

-- Compliance with the OCIP safety program is more burdensome and requires more attention that the typical general liability policy; and
+- Compliance with the OCIP safety program is more burdensome and requires more attention that the typical general liability policy.

 - Contractors can experience gaps in their insurance coverage that can create additional difficulties when putting together subcontracts.